YakubKhan-25/Blog-Website/README.md

-NOTE : 1. you can run this entire project in terminal by writing : npx nodemon yk.js
+NOTE : Step 1. you can run this entire project in terminal by writing : npx nodemon yk.js
-       2. Go to chrome write : localhost:3000 then you'll see my project.
+       Step 2.
+Go to chrome write : localhost:3000 then you'll see my project.